 There were a variety of cabana rentals in the pool area.
 We recently rented a cabana at Disney World and enjoyed it.
 It might be worth considering if you have a large party or will be visiting during a high crowd time.

-Additionally, there is a waterslide available at the pool that has a 44″ height requirement.
+Additionally, there is a waterslide available at the pool with a 48″ height requirement.

 And some will be happy to know that there is a splash pad available for the little ones.

-In the evenings, the Grand Cypress has a Dive-In Movie at the pool.
+The Grand Cypress has a Dive-In Movie at the pool in the evenings.
 A super-sized screen rolls out near where the water slide exits into the pool.
 They played Mulan, The Greatest Showman, Frozen 2, and Raya and the Last Dragon while I was there.

 I was impressed with the movie selections and encourage you to take a break one evening during your stay and participate in a movie night at the pool.
 It’s so pleasant.

 Now you know I’m not a fan of these resort fees.
-But, nevertheless, they are inevitable these days in Orlando.
+Nevertheless, they are inevitable these days in Orlando.

 However, when I thought about my stay at Orange Lake Resort a few months back, I remember feeling bombarded with upcharges in addition to the daily resort fee.
-Thankfully, all of these recreation items were included at the Hyatt.
+Thankfully, the resort fee included all the recreational items.

-All of the paddleboats, kayaks, and other water rentals were free for guests to use.
+All paddleboats, kayaks, and other water rentals were free for guests to use.